ChristianCricchi/shelly-s_corner/README.md

 ![Login page](docs/features/other/login.png)

-- The login page is where the user is able to login to their pre-registered account.
-If the user doesn't have an account already, they are able to register for one using the link provided.
-They can also reset their password if they can't remember it.
+- The access page is where users can authenticate themselves into their pre-registered account.
+If a user doesn't have an account yet, they have the option to create one using the provided link.
+Additionally, they can reset their password in case they have forgotten it.

 **Sign up page**

 ![Sign up page](docs/features/other/signup.png)

-- The sign up page is where the user is able to create an account.
-Users must enter matching email addresses and passwords as part of the validation.
-The site will also inform them if they try to use a username which is already in use.
-If the user tries to signup for an account using an email address which is already in the database, an email will be sent to that email address to inform the person who has access to it, in case someone it trying to commit fraud.
+- The registration page allows users to create an account.
+As part of the validation process, users must enter matching email addresses and passwords.
+The site will also notify them if they attempt to use a username that is already taken.
+If a user tries to sign up using an email address already in the database, an email will be sent to that address to inform the person who has access to it, in case someone is attempting to commit fraud.

 **Password reset page**

 ![Password reset page](docs/features/other/password-reset.png)

-- This page allows the user to reset their password if they have forgotten it, so the user doesn't have to sign up for another account if they've just forgotten their password.
+- This page allows users to reset their password if they've forgotten it, eliminating the need to create a new account just because they can't remember their password.

 **Change password page**